oddlama/embedded-devices/embedded-devices/README.md

 ### Defining a register

 First, lets start with a very simple register definition.
-We will later create a device struct which can read from and write to this register.
-So to define our very simple register, we
+We will later create a device struct which we can use to read and write this register.

+To define our very simple register, we

-1. specify which device belongs to using the `#[device_register]` macro (we will later define this `MyDevice`),
+1. Specify the device it belongs to using the `#[device_register(MyDevice)]` macro.
+The mentioned device will be created later.
-2. define the start address and mode (read-only, write-only, read-write) using the `#[register]` macro,
+2. Define its address and access mode (read-only, write-only, read-write) using the `#[register(...)]` macro,
-3. define the contents of the register using [bondrewd](https://github.com/Devlyn-Nelson/Bondrewd), a general purpose bitfield macro.
+3. Describe its internal structure with [bondrewd](https://github.com/Devlyn-Nelson/Bondrewd), a flexible bitfield macro crate.

 Most devices support a burst-read/write operations, where you can begin reading from address `A` and will automatically receive values from the consecutive memory region until you stop reading.
 This means you can define registers with a `size > 1 byte` and will get the content you expect.

 Let's imagine our `MyDevice` had a 2-byte read-write register at device address `0x42(,0x43)`, which contains two `u8` values.
-The corresponding register can be defined like this:
+We can define the corresponding register like so:

 ```rust
 /// Insert explanation of this register from the datasheet.